-The Data General Nova 4 Series consists of a family of three computers that feature "up to 50 percent faster speed than the Nova 3, improved reliability/maintainability, and greater economy than ever available in the Nova line."
-The new line is clearly destined to replace some of the earlier Nova 3 models.
+Introduced in December 1978 as the eventual replacement for the Nova 3, Data General's Nova 4 series computers continue to be a significant entry in the traditional 16-bit minicomputer arena.
+The Nova 4 series consists of a family of three computers that feature "up to 50 percent faster speed than the Nova 3, improved reliability/maintainability, and greater economy than ever available in the Nova line."

-Introduced in December 1978, the new models include the compact Nova 4/C, featuring a complete 64K-byte computer on a single circuit board; the standard Nova 4/S, a higher-performance model with up to 64K bytes of memory implemented on two boards; and the extended-memory Nova 4/X, which features a standard memory management and protection capability, allowing a 256K-byte computer to reside on two boards.
+Nova 4 models include the compact Nova 4/C, featuring a complete 64K-byte computer on a single circuit board; the standard Nova 4/S, a higher-performance model with up to 64K bytes of memory implemented on two boards; and the extended-memory Nova 4/X, which features a standard memory management and protection capability, allowing a 256K-byte computer to reside on two boards.

 All three Nova 4 computers offer significant enhancements over the Nova 3 line in performance, function, and economy.
 The Nova 4/C packs the speed of a Nova 3 computer on a single board, and the Nova 4/S and 4/X models feature 50 percent higher speed than the Nova 3.
-Increased performance also results from instruction set enhancements, which add new byte manipulation and integer arithmetic capabilities to the Nova 3 instruction set.
+Increased performance also results from instruction set enhancements, which add new byte